Leases: grant of lease out of short lease: example 2

 The facts are the same as for the example in CG71003.

-On 30 June 1987, Mrs S paid a premium of £20,000 to acquire a 30 year lease over a property.
-On 30 June 1992, she granted a sub-lease for 10 years over the whole property in return for a premium of £15,000.
+Mrs S paid a premium of £20,000 to acquire a 30 year lease over a property.
+Five years later she granted a sub-lease for 10 years over the whole property in return for a premium of £15,000.
 The rent payable under the sub-lease was the same as the rent payable under the original lease.

 I) Mrs S’s allowable expenditure on the grant of the sub-